-Significant matter Commentary As has been well publicised, the Council has had several internal challenges in relation to Governance and The factors mentioned have all impacted the time taken to resolve the Grievance issues.
-The severity of these issues came to the auditor's attention during the 2020-21 year and the audit both from an officer capacity and additional audit work following matters took place: perspective.
-During the extended period of the audit: In July 2021, the external auditor wrote to members of the Audit and Governance Committee setting out the All 4 senior officers in the CMT left the Council by November 2022. need to urgently accelerate the Council's internal process of dealing with these matters.
-Setting an This has enabled new leadership of the Council to take action and expectation that they should be sufficiently progressed by October 2021, or we would have to consider the use has brought greater clarity to judgemental matters relating to the of wider audit powers available under the Local Authority and Accountability Act 2014.
-2020-21 financial statements.
-In September 2021, the Leader of the Council wrote to the Secretary of State Michael Gove to formally invite We have been able to review the IMO report regarding the Council's the MHCLG to provide the necessary intervention to rectify the situation having described the "governance of arrangements and Internal Audit's review of the Berth 4-5 project. the local authority as not acceptable in its current form".
-Although instances of poor governance were identified there were no new matters of which we were unaware of that would impact the We issued statutory recommendations on October 12 2021, regarding the Governance issues and Council's financial statements. recommending an Independent Monitoring Officer (IMO) be appointed to review the situation.
-We have made further inquiries across the entity including HR, In May 2022 the IMO completed a report on the governance issues within the Council.
-Head of services and the finance team regarding these matters and All four of the key CMT officers at the Council have since left the Council's employment: The then s151 officer their potential impact on the financial statements. left with a severance package and an apology by the Leader of the Council, regarding their treatment.
-The Reviewed latest Internal audit reports and latest budget positions to then Monitoring Officer was dismissed and this is subject to appeal.
-The then Chief Executive left with a ensure no new matters had been identified that should have been severance package as did the then Director of Communities/Operational Services. reported in the 2020-21 financial statements.
-The reports identified concerns around the Council's whistleblowing policies, intimidating behaviour by senior ٠ Considered the impact on the subsequent events note within the officers and a lack of sufficient HR support on offer to staff during this period.
-Council's financial statements.
+As has been well publicised, the Council has had several internal challenges in relation to Governance and Grievance issues.
+The severity of these issues came to the auditor's attention during the 2020-21 year and the following matters took place:

+- In July 2021, the external auditor wrote to members of the Audit and Governance Committee setting out the need to urgently accelerate the Council's internal process of dealing with these matters.
+Setting an expectation that they should be sufficiently progressed by October 2021, or we would have to consider the use of wider audit powers available under the Local Authority and Accountability Act 2014. - In September 2021, the Leader of the Council wrote to the Secretary of State Michael Gove to formally invite the MHCLG to provide the necessary intervention to rectify the situation having described the "governance of the local authority as not acceptable in its current form". - We issued statutory recommendations on October 12 2021, regarding the Governance issues and recommending an Independent Monitoring Officer (IMO) be appointed to review the situation. - In May 2022 the IMO completed a report on the governance issues within the Council. - All four of the key CMT officers at the Council have since left the Council's employment: The then s151 officer left with a severance package and an apology by the Leader of the Council, regarding their treatment.
+The then Monitoring Officer was dismissed and this is subject to appeal.
+The then Chief Executive left with a severance package as did the then Director of Communities/Operational Services.

+The reports identified concerns around the Council's whistleblowing policies, intimidating behaviour by senior officers and a lack of sufficient HR support on offer to staff during this period.

 Although the above matters largely have a limited impact on specific line items in the financial statements.
-They Reviewed provisions related to various grievances taken against the do create risks in relation to our audit in relation to the extent to which the issues were pervasive.
-In particularly it Council resulting from these issues.
-We note that the actual costs creates risks around: have exceeded the provision in the Councils accounts and reported
+They do create risks in relation to our audit in relation to the extent to which the issues were pervasive.
+In particularly it creates risks around: